freeVM/freeVM/tests/jedit_test/readme.txt

    system.
 It must be replaced with "functional" one as soon as Harmony's AWT/Swing implementation improved.

-3. There are patches for both Harmony's classes and Abbot framework in the archive.
+3. There are patches for Abbot framework in the archive.
 However they are temporary.
 Corresponding Abbot patch is on the project's web-page already:

     http://sourceforge.net/tracker/index.php?func=detail&aid=1618017&group_id=50939&atid=461492

-   Harmony's patch contains stub for nonimplemented method in class java.awt.Toolkit and will be eliminated after the method implementation.

 6. TODO
 -------

-1. Eliminate Abbot/Harmony patches (see 3 in chapter 5 above).
+1. Eliminate Abbot patch (see 3 in chapter 5 above).

 7. DISCLAIMER AND LEGAL INFORMATION